Telephone: Assistance Programs

 Lifeline/Link-Up Program Information

-The Federal Communications Commission’s (FCC) Lifeline/Link-up Program provides for discounted telephone service for Americans whose income falls below certain guidelines.
+The Federal Communications Commission’s (FCC) Lifeline/Link-up Program provides for discounted telephone and Internet service for Americans whose income falls below certain guidelines.
 Following is information about the program and how it works.

 Tribal Lifeline Program